alandoyle/hugo-cleite-theme/README.md

 ---
 title: "Bad example"
 description: ""
+author: ""
 date: 2018-12-27T21:09:45+01:00
 publishDate: 2018-12-27T21:09:45+01:00
 images: []
 draft: true
 tags: []
+showToc: true
+cover:
+    image: "/images/cover_image.jpg"
+    alt: "Image Description"
+    relative: false
 ---
 ```

 The _title_ and _description_ are used as the main title and subtitle respectively.

-> You can find more information about each parameter in the [official documentation](https://gohugo.io/content-management/front-matter/).
+> You can find more information about the basic parameters in the [official documentation](https://gohugo.io/content-management/front-matter/).

+The _showToc_ is used to generate a Table of Contents from all h1 and h2 tags

+The _cover_ section defines a Cover Image for the post.

 Then, the corresponding section will show a list of cards with the _title_, the _date_, a _summary of the content_ (truncated to 480 words) and a list of _tags_ if any.